carbon-language/carbon-lang/docs/design/generics/details.md

 ## Interfaces

 An [interface](terminology.md#interface), defines an API that a given type can implement.
-For example, an interface capturing a vector API might have two
+For example, an interface capturing a linear-algebra vector API might have two methods:
-methods:

 ```
 interface Vector {